performed by Hindu pundits in temples, homes and working places by involving a sacred fire.

 1. Yagna renews the brain cells, revitalizes the skin, purifies the blood and prevents growth of pathogenic bacteria.
 Agnihotra is basically a healing process.

-2. Homa/Yagna destroys harmful bacteria in the environment.
-Experiments have also shown that a patient suffering from typhoid disease can get rid of this bane by exposing his/her self to the smoke of Homa/Yagna for just half-an-hour.
+2. destroys harmful bacteria in the environment.
+Experiments have also shown that a patient suffering from typhoid disease can get rid of this bane by exposing his/her self to the smoke of for just half-an-hour.

 3. According to Dr. Hafkine, the smoke produced by burning the mixture of ghee and sugar kills the germs of certain diseases; inhaling it from some distance induces secretion from certain glands related to the windpipe that fill our heart and mind with relaxation.